StyraInc/regal/README.md

 ### Loading Capabilities from URLs

-Starting with Regal version TODO, Regal can load capabilities from URLs with the `http`, or `https` schemes using the `capabilities.from.url` config key.
+Starting with Regal version v0.26.0, Regal can load capabilities from URLs with the `http`, or `https` schemes using the `capabilities.from.url` config key.
 For example, to load capabilities from `https://example.org/capabilities.json`, this configuration could be used:

 ```yaml